alexberriman/newtondb/README.md

 - Adapters to read and persist your data to common locations (e.g. the filesystem, an s3 bucket, etc.)
 - Configurable callbacks that are triggered on mutations.

-Newton's primary focus is on ease of use, performance and extendibility.
-Subsequent updates will include additional performance optimizations, including: sort keys, query caching, security, relational data and eager/lazy loading.
+Newton prioritizes performance and extendibility.
+Pending updates before an initial `1.0` release will include additional performance optimizations, including: sort keys, query caching, relational data and eager/lazy loading.

 ## Installation